Budapestby VisitCity Guides

 Budapest spa hotels offer private treatment spaces combining luxury with traditional wellness therapies

-The Matild Palace features the Ocean Spa, inspired by sea tranquility and offering steam rooms with separate lounges for men and women.
+The Matild Palace has the Ocean Spa, inspired by sea tranquility and offering steam rooms with separate lounges for men and women.
 Traditional thermal therapy combines with Hammam rituals, creating experiences that honor both Hungarian bathing culture and international wellness traditions.

-Booking and Practical Considerations
+Booking and Practical Stuff

 HotelLocationSpa HighlightsUnique Features